NMA: Neural Multi-slot Auctions with Externalities for Online Advertising: Methodology

 \subsection{List-wise Deep Rank Module}

 In LDRM, we combine auction mechanisms with deep learning together to improve the expressive ability of ranking formula while guaranteeing IC and IR properties.
 First we extract bids, embeddings, the list-wise pCTRs of ads in the ad list $\theta$ as input.
 Following the auction theory \cite{gatti2015truthful, sandholm2015automated}, we design a sub-network (i.e., $\mu$-Net) to calculate the ranking score of each ad list.
-The sub deep neural network have rich expressive ability and can automatically optimize affine parameters.
+The output of the $\mu$-Net corresponds to the weight in WVCG, which is used as a weighting factor to boost revenue.
+However, the MAB method of WVCG is difficult to optimize in high-industrial scenarios.
+Therefore, we upgraded the deep neural network for end-to-end optimization, which have rich expressive ability and can automatically optimize affine parameters.

-Mathematically, we formulate $\mu$-Net as $f_{\mu}(\cdot)$. which takes the allocation-independent features of each ad as input to ensure IC and outputs the private value of corresponding ad:
+Mathematically, we formulate $\mu$-Net as $f_{\mu}(\cdot)$. which takes the allocation-independent features of each ad as input to ensure IC and outputs the private value of corresponding ad\cite{gatti2015truthful}:

 Then the ranking score of the ad list $\theta$ is calculated as \cite{sandholm2015automated}:

 The payment rule of the best ad list $\theta^{*}$ is:

 where $a_{j} \in \text{ads}(\theta^{*})$ and $\theta^{*}_{-j}$ is the best ad list when $a_{j}$ is not present.